 - 2.1 An Adur and Worthing Joint Overview and Scrutiny Working Group undertook a review which considered the Council's involvement with Fuel Poverty in deprived areas.
-The final report was presented to the Joint Overview and Scrutiny Committee (JOSC) in June 2010 and also considered by the Joint Strategic Committee (JSC). - 2.2 Since the original review work was undertaken, the Adur and Worthing Fuel Poverty Action Plan has been update at least annually, with progress reported to JOSC on an annual basis.
+The final report was presented to the Joint Overview and Scrutiny Committee (JOSC) in June 2010 and also considered by the Joint Strategic Committee (JSC). - 2.2 Since the original review work was undertaken, the Adur and Worthing Fuel Poverty Action Plan has been update at least annually, with progress reported to JOSC and the Executive Members for Health and Wellbeing on an annual basis.